 LOD Lifecycle Model (version 2.1)

-To ensure the purposes of data conversion to LOD and the requirements to the future application
+To verify the purposes of data conversion to LOD and the requirements for future applications

 To ensure and acquire the license permission for data re-consumption

 Data Architecture Evaluation

 Analyze data structure, content of currently reusable ontology and authority files to form the basis for data modeling